Thermal Macroeconomics: An axiomatic theory of aggregate economic phenomena: A toy illustration with interacting agents

-In the design of such micro-economic models, it is important to exclude the possibility of the trader acting as a Maxwell demon, which would probably lead to all states being accessible from all other states subject to conservation of the types of goods, and hence to failure of A14.

-Instead of guessing an entropy function as above, and showing that it fits, a more principled way to derive the entropy function is via the strategy of proof of Theorem 1 of [LY02].
-We do that in Appendix~\ref{app:CDentropy}.

-{This toy example also has wider significance.
+This toy example also has wider significance.
 We have stressed that thermal macroeconomics, like thermodynamics, is defined purely at the ``macro'' level, and does not depend on specific microfoundational assumptions.
-This makes macro analysis possible for systems for which a detailed microfoundational analysis is infeasible---which will typically be true for realistic economic systems, in the light of the heterogeneity and complexity of human behaviour.} It is nonetheless reassuring to find an explicit illustration of how there can be a bridge between the micro and macro accounts, where the micro-foundations are sufficiently simple to be tractable---just as statistical mechanics provides a micro-foundation for thermodynamics of sufficiently simple physical systems (e.g., ideal gases).
-Note this toy micro-economic model is also the starting point for the extensive tests of TM by computer simulation reported in \cite{LMC}.
+This makes macro-analysis possible for systems for which a detailed microfoundational analysis is infeasible---which will typically be true for realistic economic systems, in the light of the heterogeneity and complexity of human behaviour.
+It is nonetheless reassuring to find an explicit illustration of how there can be a bridge between the micro- and macro-accounts, where the micro-foundations are sufficiently simple to be tractable---just as statistical mechanics provides a micro-foundation for thermodynamics of sufficiently simple physical systems (e.g., ideal gases).
+Note this toy micro-economic model is also the starting point for the extensive tests of TM by computer simulation reported in \cite{LMC}, which generally show good agreement between theory and simulation.

-A purely macro-analysis is sufficient to derive the second law and a variety of specific economic results in following sections; and macro-quantities, such as economic entropy and temperature can in principle be measured directly; these issues will be discussed further below.
+A purely macro-analysis is sufficient to derive the second law and a variety of specific economic results, as we will show in following sections; and macro-quantities, such as economic entropy and temperature can in principle be measured directly; these issues will be discussed further below.
 But a micro-foundation, where available, is nonetheless required to explain the specific form of the entropy function $S$, and hence the detailed behaviour of an economic system.

 This raises the interesting question of the impact of different stylized micro-foundational assumptions on aggregate behavior and how this behaviour aligns with the macro-description in a thermal macroeconomic framework, and in particular, the question of how different micro-foundational assumptions modify the entropy function.
 Many such assumptions are possible.
 Starting from our Cobb-Douglas model, for example, different agents $i$ could have different $\alpha_i$ and $\eta_i$ {(this leads to relatively straightforward extension of the above results, in particular the entropy has the averages of $\alpha_i$ and $\eta_i$ in place of $\alpha$ and $\eta$)}.
 Exchanges could be restricted to change of goods and money of opposite signs.
 Agents could make just a fraction $f_i$ of their holdings available at each interaction.
 There can be more than one sort of good (in addition to money).
 The utility function might incorporate substitution effects or complementarity effects.
 Goods and money might come in discrete amounts.
 Moreover, agents might be subject to behavioural biases, such as a status quo bias in favour of whatever goods they hold at the time \cite{SZ} or tendencies to compare with, or imitate, their neighbours.
 We anticipate that, unlike this toy example, the preferences of agents in general result in an entropy function that is not just a sum of functions of the quantity of each type of good.
 Examples of some of these effects are treated in \cite{LMC}.